zubiks/hcubesys-cloud1/README.md

 # hcubesys-cloud1
 Hcubesys Cloud Containers
-This is for Cloud Storage
+This is for Cloud Storage and cloud solutions
+Its the most extensive solutions to empower new projects